Sponsored by: Cintas Institute for Business Ethics & Williams College of Business

 - network with leaders in our local business community

-- serve as an emerging leader and role model to others
+- serve as an emerging leader and ethical role model to others

-Please contact Laura Frazier, Program Coordinator at email@example.com with questions.
+Please contact Laura Frazier, Program Coordinator at firstname.lastname@example.org or call 745-4272 with questions.